arnowelzel/lightbox-photoswipe/readme.txt

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.

 == Changelog ==

+= 1.14 =

+* Fixed an issue with additional attributes in the surrounding anchor element of pictures (thanks to user conducivedata for the suggestion).

 = 1.13 =